 - Revise/improve as required by your committee.

-- Deliver two clean, unbound copies (including Cover Page, Signature Sheet and Abstract) to Pike House at least two weeks prior to your expected graduation date.
-One copy is bound and kept on file in Pike House.
+- Deliver two clean, unbound copies (including Cover Page, Signature Sheet and Abstract) to Franklin House at least two weeks prior to your expected graduation date.
+One copy is bound and kept on file in Franklin House.
 The other copy is bound and available in the library.
 Also submit a PDF with the signature page via email to the Honors College.

 - Pick up appropriate cord(s) (Purple = University Honors, Green = Departmental Honors) when you pick up your graduation regalia.